A Joint Variational Framework for Multimodal X-ray Ptychography and Fluorescence Reconstruction: Spectral and geometric justification of joint reconstruction

 The gradient then follows as

-where $^*$ denotes the conjugate transpose and \(\vec{\cdot}\) denote the vectorization operation.
-Finally, combining both modalities, the Jacobian and gradient of the joint problem~\eqref{eq:joint_nonblind} are

-These Jacobian expressions highlight how the curvature of the loss surface is directly shaped by the structure of $J^{\text{joint}}$, thereby linking spectral analysis to the geometric properties of the joint reconstruction problem.
+Finally, { in the single-element case, let \(\theta=(x,w)\) and \(y=\mu w\).
+Combining both modalities, the Jacobian and gradient of the joint problem \eqref{eq:joint_nonblind} are } These Jacobian expressions highlight how the curvature of the loss surface is directly shaped by the structure of $J^{\text{joint}}$, thereby linking spectral analysis to the geometric properties of the joint reconstruction problem.